JeromeTroy/latex-macros/README.md

-# LaTeX Macros
+# LaTeX Template

-## Macros file for latex
+## Template file for LaTeX documents (excluding Beamer)

-test.tex is testing file for macros.
-Macros are built in macros.tex
+Macros, packages, and extra commands are defined and imported in macros.tex and others.
+The file main.tex contains the starts of the document, importing macros and other commands.
+Added a Makefile for quick compiling with bibtex and cleaning the extra files created during compiling.